Coldcard/firmware/README.md

 1. Install Docker and start it.
 2. Install [make (GNUMake)](https://www.gnu.org/software/make/) if you don't already have it.
-3. Checkout the code, and start the process.
+3. Check-out the code, and start the process.

     git clone https://github.com/Coldcard/firmware.git
     cd firmware/stm32